 In the second stanza, he refers directly to a piece of art, Landscape with the Fall of Icarus.
 In this work, one can observe Icarus falling into the sea in the bottom right-hand corner.
 In the foreground, there are figures ploughing the land and preparing to sail.
 No one notices the boy’s suffering or if they do, they make no effort to help.
 Their lives take precedence over another’s struggle.

 About suffering they were never wrong,

 Where the dogs go on with their doggy life and the torturer’s horse

 While the second stanza speaks more definitively on one piece of art, the first gives the reader a wide-ranging description of the skills of the “Old Masters” and how their art spoke on suffering little known to the normal man or woman.

 The poem begins with the speaker stating that the “Old Masters” were “never wrong” about suffering.
 They understood its ins and out very well.
 The master painters to whom the speaker, who is likely Auden himself, refers were able to depict the “human position” which can be seen in suffering.
 They made real the struggles and passions of humankind.

-In the next phrase, which is the longest of the poem at fourteen words, lists out the different activities one might be engaging in while another is suffering unspeakably.
+The next phase, which is the longest of the poem at fourteen words, lists out the different activities one might be engaging in while another is suffering unspeakably.
 People will be…

 […] eating or opening a window or just walking dully along;

 Through this long line the speaker is hoping to convey the mundanity which accompanies suffering in everyday life.
-Human experience is made up of equal parts boredom, joy, and horror.
+The human experience is made up of equal parts boredom, joy, and horror.